 - The near-term outlook for the Federal Reserve's interest rate policy is extremely uncertain

 - We believe that a 50-basis-point Fed hike in March is now extremely unlikely

-My colleague Erik Ristuben put out a comprehensive article about how to interpret the stresses in the U.S. banking system.
+My colleague Erik Ristuben put out a comprehensive article last night about how to interpret the stresses in the U.S. banking system.
 Today’s report updates what we learned in the last 24 hours and broadens the discussion to consider what recent developments mean for U.S. Federal Reserve (Fed) policy going forward.